 - Called: 2010

-Michael joined Five Paper in 2018 following a period in employed practice in the public sector.
-Before joining Chambers Michael acted for a number of high profile public sector bodies including: 3 prominent London Boroughs, a large Housing Association, Transport for London, the Greater London Authority and the Mayor’s Office.
+Michael is an experienced barrister and part-time judge specialising in property and public law.
+Before joining Chambers, Michael was in employed practice for a number of high-profile public-sector bodies including: 3 prominent London Boroughs, a large Housing Association, Transport for London, the Greater London Authority and the Mayor’s Office.

-He accepts instructions across all areas of housing and property law and also continues a public & regulatory law practice with a particular focus on public sector decision making relating to housing.
+He accepts instructions across all areas of property law and also maintains a regulatory & public law practice with a particular focus on public sector decision making relating to housing.

 Michael is instructed in all areas of housing including: complex possession claims, disrepair, leasehold disputes, licensing appeals, anti-social behaviour, and disputes over tenancy deposit schemes.
 He regularly appears in the County Court and the High Court for landlords and tenants from the public and private sectors.